G.E.T. Guidebook

 ROUTE DETAILS

 Straightforward navigation east along Trail 68.
 Usually close to creek on one side or the other, but occasionally climbs above briefly to shortcut bends or narrows in first half of canyon walk.
 A few good established campsites en route, but possibilities are many.
-Don't despair if drainage dry at a particular crossing; some further ford likely to be wet, or in Burnt Canyon.
-(Don't camp in Burnt Canyon due to hazards from falling trees.)
+Don't despair if drainage dry at a particular crossing; some further crossing likely to be wet, or in Burnt Canyon.
+(Don't camp in Burnt Canyon due to potential hazards from falling trees.)

 Segment 22

-Copyright © 2012 simBLISSity Ultralight Designs
+Copyright © 2024 simBLISSity Ultralight Designs